gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 I was left without any way to work and gain money that summer until the day I received an email.
 It was sent by a friend of the teacher that was my mentor during my high school project [AI in video games](/2019/10/25/artificial-intelligence-in-video-games.html){:target="_blank"}.
 He had an idea and needed someone that knew how to build it.
-My teacher had recommended me since he knew my coding skills from the high school project.
+My teacher had recommended me since they knew my coding skills from the high school project.

-It was a bit like freelance work as he was not part of a corporation, he just wanted me to build a software for his personal use.
+It was a bit like freelance work as they were not part of a corporation, they just wanted me to build a software for their personal use.
 It was not the first time that I made money from coding: I had won some money when I was about 13 years old and arrived second place in the Grip-It robotic competition at the Leman Make.
 However, it was my first coding job where I would get paid for doing something that someone requested.

-It allowed me to learn how to talk to a client and understand what he wanted.
+It allowed me to learn how to talk to a client and understand what they wanted.
 I regularly made some reports containing the advancement of the project.
 It ultimately confirmed my will to work as a software engineer.